Culture of Qatar: Literature

-Regarding modern literature, Qatar saw the popularization of short stories and novels in the 1970s, providing platforms for both male and female writers to explore societal norms and cultural values.
-Qatari women were equally involved in the literature movement as men, a rarity in Qatar's cultural arenas.
+In the 1970s, the popularization of short stories and novels provided both the opportunity for female writers to involve themselves in the arts, as well as an avenue to discuss societal problems.
 Kaltham Jaber became the first Qatari female author to publish a collection of short stories, and to publish a major work when she released her anthology of short stories, dating from 1973 to the year of its publishing, 1978.
-Novels have become vastly more popular in the 21st century, with nearly a quarter of all existing Qatari-authored novels being published post-2014.
-Efforts to preserve and document Qatari literature have been undertaken through initiatives like the Qatar Digital Library and the establishment of literary organizations and publishing houses.
+Novels have become more popular in the 21st century; nearly a quarter of all existing Qatari-authored novels were published post-2014.
+Efforts to preserve and document Qatari literature have been undertaken through initiatives like the Qatar Digital Library and local publishing houses.